sam-mahdi/Peaklist_Assignment_Library/V2/AVS/ReadMe.md

 Additionally, it generates files that are in the appropriate format to be used for APS.
 A module has also been added that takes SPARKY peaklist files and converts them into NMRSTAR 3.1.

-The code for AVS has been rehauled and a couple of new features have been added.

 New Features for Version 2:

 1. For those proteins that don't have structures, you may now use BMRB average chemical shift values https://bmrb.io/ref_info/csstats.php?set=full&restype=aa&output=html